 The Multiplayer is set during the american occupation after an EMP and cyber attack the remnants of the US military are trying to fight back the Korean invasion, being set in America the locales are based off of familiar scenery such as suburban culdesacs, apartment stores and a highway interchange.
 The game features dedicated servers for all platforms and support up to 32 players on consoles, 64 players on PC.

 There are multiple perks that can be equipped during multiplayer in the class customization menu.
 Each perk costs a certain amount of coin to equip: 1 coin for level 1 perks, 2 coins for level 2 perks and 3 coins for level 3 perks.
-Coins are handed out once you reach a certain milestone in the level progression and you can only have 3 perks equipped at a time.
+Coins are handed out once players reach a certain milestone in the level progression; players can only have 3 perks equipped at a time.

 |Level 1 (lv 1)||Drone Be Gone!||Faster Drone Speed|